slem1/await-maven-plugin/README.md

 ```

 #### attempts
-Max number of attempts to reach a service
+Max number of attempts to reach a service.

 ```xml
      <attempts>3</attempts>
 ```

 #### sleep
-Time to wait (in ms) between two attempts
+Time to wait (in ms) between two attempts.

 ```xml
      <sleep>1000</sleep>
 ```

 ### tcpConnections
-A collection of tcpConnection elements
+A collection of tcpConnection elements.

 #### tcp
-A tcp connection configuration
+A tcp connection configuration.

 ```xml
     <tcpConnection>